tayebiarasteh/perceptual/README.md

-# Automatic anonymization of pathological speech: a comprehensive analysis of perceptual integrity
+# Perceptual consequences of automatic anonymization in pathological speech

 Overview
 ------

-* This is the official repository of the paper [**Automatic anonymization of pathological speech: a comprehensive analysis of perceptual integrity**](TODO).
+* This is the official repository of the paper [**Perceptual consequences of automatic anonymization in pathological speech**](TODO).

 Abstract
 ------